Tommy Tuberville: Personal life

 Tuberville invested $1.9 million in GLC Enterprises, which the Securities and Exchange Commission called an $80 million Ponzi scheme.
 He lost about $150,000 when the business closed in 2011.

-During his time at Auburn, Tuberville participated actively in the Auburn Church of Christ.
+At Auburn, Tuberville participated in the Auburn Church of Christ.

 Tuberville's interests include "NASCAR, golf, football, hunting and fishing, [and] America's military".
 He enjoys country and western music.

+In August 2023, The Washington Post reported that campaign finance and property records indicate that Tuberville lives in Santa Rosa Beach, Florida, instead of Auburn, Alabama, as his office claims, and has for almost two decades.
+The United States Constitution requires senators to live in the state where they are elected, but does not provide a minimum length of residency; Alabama requires a candidate to reside in the state for just one day to run for office.